EmeryP/wireframe-exercise/README.md

 ### Getting Started
 * Fork and clone this repo to your local machine
-* From your cmd line, run `open index.html` to view the wireframe in the browser
+* From your cmd line, navigate to the root of this directory and run `open index.html` to view the wireframe in the browser

 #### Resources
 * http://meyerweb.com/eric/tools/css/reset/